gbmhunter/blog/content/electronics/components/capacitors/_index.md

 Because of the small currents/total energy involved, you can't really measure the leakage current of a capacitor with standard multimeter.
 One way is to use a dedicated high-resistance meter, commonly called a megaohm meter or insulation resistance tester.

-## Capacitor Voltage Dependence

-Some types of capacitors have a capacitance which changes depending on the applied voltage (well, technically, all do, but I'm talking about a significant/useful change).
+## DC Bias Characteristic

+The _DC Bias Characteristic_ is how a measure of how a capacitors **capacitance changes with applied DC voltage**.
+Some types of capacitors (such as [MLCC capacitors](#ceramic)) have a capacitance which significantly reduces as it's DC voltage increases.

 The good news is this can be manipulated to make things such as voltage-controlled oscillators (VCOs), in where the capacitance is part of a resonant circuit, and the resonant frequency is changed by modifying the voltage on the capacitor, hence changing the capacitance.
 [Diodes](/electronics/components/diodes) also offer this feature and can be used to make FM radio signals by modulating a high-frequency waveform.

 The bad news is that this also adversely affects the capacitance in situations where you want it to stay constant.
+The **drop in capacitance can upset op-amp gains, frequency cut-off points of filters, the time constant of RC oscillators, and the noise removal of decoupling caps**.
 This can actually be a very significant problems, especially with small [package](/pcb-design/component-packages/) size ceramic capacitors (such as 0603 and 0805 SMD chip capacitors).
-An excellent explanation on this effects if Maxim Integrated's [Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor](http://www.maximintegrated.com/app-notes/index.mvp/id/5527).
-The following graph is from Maxim's page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!
+An excellent explanation on this effects if Maxim Integrated's [Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor](http://www.maximintegrated.com/app-notes/index.mvp/id/5527). {{% ref "graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors" %}} is from Maxim's page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!

-{{% figure src="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="800px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527." %}}
+{{% figure ref="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors" src="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="800px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527." %}}

-This can upset op-amp gains, frequency cut-off points of filters, and the time constant of RC oscillators.
+It's important to note that the **DC bias problem gets worse with smaller ceramic chip capacitor packages**. {{% ref dc-bias-capacitance-derating-graph-from-murata %}} shows the difference in capacitance change for 4 caps which are almost identical except for the package they are in.

+{{% figure ref="dc-bias-capacitance-derating-graph-from-murata" src="dc-bias-capacitance-derating-graph-from-murata.webp" width="600px" caption="Graph showing how the package size changes the DC bias behaviour.
+All 4 capacitors have are from the same manufacturer, and have the same ratings (capacitance, voltage, dielectric) except for package size.
+Graph was generated by Murata's SimSurfing tool[^murata-sim-surfing-tool-mlcc]." %}}

 ## Decoupling